 The Laser Egg is an entry-point pollution monitor.
 It gives reasonably accurate results with a simple interface.
 It’s not feature rich, but it does what it says on the box.
 The Laser Egg is a great low cost way of testing the air in your home–ideal for making sure your purifier is doing the trick.

 After passing our tests, we will start shipping the Laser Egg air quality monitor through our Taobao shop and website in China, India, and Mongolia.
 It’s a great option for anybody wanting a solid device for both home use and research (if you’re a nerd like us).
 Go take a look!

-Over the next few months, we hope to get a larger pool of particle counters together and run more extensive tests.
+Over the next few months, we hope to get a larger pool of air quality monitors together and run more extensive tests.
 This is only the beginning!
 Once we’ve independently verified more devices, we may well be adding them to our shop as well.